cakephp/docs/en/plugins.rst

     This controller extends the plugin's AppController (called ContactManagerAppController) rather than the parent application's
     AppController.

-    Also note how the name of the model is prefixed with the name of the plugin.
-This is required to differentiate between models in the plugin and models in the main application.

 If you want to access what we've got going thus far, visit ``/contact_manager/contacts``.
 You should get a "Missing Model" error